-Table DF-14: Full Terms and Conditions of Regulatory Capital Instruments
+Table DF-14 : Full Terms and Conditions of Regulatory Capital Instruments

 Instruments Full Terms and Conditions

 Not Applicable

-Not Applicable

-Table DF-15: Disclosure Requirements for Remuneration
+Table DF - 15 Disclosure Requirements for Remuneration

-'Qualitative disclosures (a) Information relating to the composition and mandate of the Remuneration Committee. (b) Information relating to the design and structure of remuneration processes and the key features and objectives of remuneration policy.
-Bank's Compensation Policy, containing the guidelines on compensation of Whole time directors/ Chief executive officers/ risk takers, control functionaries etc., was approved by Board of Directors in their meeting dated 23.05.2018.
-The key principle of the policy would be that the compensation shall be aligned with the type and nature of risk taken by employees. (c) Description of the ways in which current and future risks are taken into account in the remuneration processes.
-It should include the nature and type of the key measures used to take account of these risks.
-Regional Heads, Branch Heads, IT department officials and Dealers in Treasury & IBD are paid special pay based on risk taken by them.
+'Qualitative disclosures (a) Information relating to the composition and mandate of the Remuneration Committee.
+Danaina matiana aananaittaa laaa l (b) Information relating to the design and structure of remuneration processes and the key features and objectives of remuneration policy.
+Bank's Compensation Policy, containing the guidelines on compensation of Whole time directors/ Chief executive officers/ risk takers, control functionaries etc., was approved by Board of Directors in their meeting dated 30.04.2020 which will be effective from the financial year 2020-2021.
+Based on the RBI circular The Bank has incorporated the compensation structure such as Fixed Remuneration, Variable Remuneration and Remuneration for Material risk takers and control function staff in the compensation policy.
+The key principle of the policy would be that the compensation shall be aligned with the type and nature of risk taken by employees.